firasabdelaziz/BookLoverMicroServices/README.md

 - **API Gateway Endpoint:** http://localhost:8000

+## Software Architecture Visualization

+The software architecture of BookLover Microservices is visualized using the Context, Containers, Components, and Code approach.
+This approach provides a comprehensive understanding of the system's architecture:

+Context: Describes the external elements interacting with the system, such as users, external services, and other systems.

+Containers: Identifies the high-level containers (e.g., microservices) and their interactions within the system.

+Components: Breaks down each container into individual components, representing classes, modules, or packages.

+Code: Represents the detailed code-level view, illustrating how components are implemented.

 ## Configuration

 Adjust the configuration files in each microservice's directory (`userService`, `bookService`, `socialService`) to customize settings such as database connections, environment variables, and service ports.